derek-w-anderson/chip-8/README.md

 # chip8
-A Java-based interpreter for the CHIP-8 programming language.
+A Java-based emulator for CHIP-8 programs.